bshepherdson/risque16/encoding.md

 The literal is an 9-bit signed offset.
 It's relative to the next instruction.

+Branches can also be encoded in "long form", where the branch destination is given as an absolute label in the next word.

+The branch offset is set to -1 to signal that long form is in use.
+(That prevents branching back to the same instruction in short form, which is considered an acceptable loss.)

 | Op   | Assembly    | Cycles | Meaning |
 | :--- | :---        | :---   | :---    |
 | `$0` | `B   label` | 1 or 2 | Branch always |